8none1/octopus_powerups/README.md

       - end
 ```

-This retrieves the Power Up data
+This retrieves the Power Up data.

 ## Binary Power Up In Progress Sensor